comboshreddies/py-strace2pcap/README.md

 # helpers
 1) there is example straceSample in example directory, along with example straceSample.pcap

-2) when protocol is not recognozed, do use decode packet on tcp payload (check screenshots in images directory) or specify dissector in commandline while running tshark or wireshark example below is for mongo protocol
+2) when protocol is not recognized in wireshark/tshark, do use decode packet on tcp payload (check screenshots in images directory) or specify dissector in commandline while running tshark/wireshark example below is for mongo protocol
 ```console
 wireshark ./example/straceSample.pcap  -d tcp.port==27017,mongo